Mingzhu Nerval vertical living wall experts created the best garden design art for this private art foundation in Chengdu, 2016

-We were immediately seduced by the architect and client’s idealism – Exuberance is beauty! – and it was decided to create a forest for the deer.
+We were immediately seduced by the architect and client’s idealism, and it was decided to create a forest for the deer.
+Its native forest.

 The technical challenges were also very attractive, as the space itself is underground, without natural light, nor natural ventilation.

-Together with Graft Architects, we conceived a sloped, spherical structure which spans 360 degrees and nine meters.
-The result of this is 300 square meters of living forest and an optical illusion whereby it appears to extend further.
-It is so beautiful!…
+Together with Graft Architects, we conceived a sloped, spherical structure which spans 360 degrees and 9 meters.
+The result of this is 300 square meters of living forest and an optical illusion whereby it appears to extend further…

 Tropical plants are generally used in interior spaces as these offer the closest environment to their natural habitat.
 However, it was not possible to use them here as the design intent was to recreate a temperate forest where deer would usually live, therefore we selected grasses, mosses, ferns, ground orchids…